tshelburne/relax-client/README.md

 accepts an update object for those request details.
 The callback will return a Promise that ultimately resolves with the response object, and your middlewares can further process the response.

 Depending on what actions your middlewares take, the order can matter.
+They take effect in the order they are added for the creation of the request, and in reverse order for handling the response.

 ```js
 import create, {Client, form} from 'relax-client'